-Refer to Group Operations and Business Settings - Funding for further information on debt programs and issuance for the half year ended 31 December 2012.
+Refer to page 25 for further information on debt programs and issuance for the half year ended 31 December 2012.

 Other interest bearing liabilities

 Other interest bearing liabilities, including loan capital, liabilities at fair value through the income statement and amounts due to other financial institutions, increased \$3 billion to \$41 billion, a 7% increase on the prior comparative period.